Licence Checker England

 6 April 2006

 Administered nationally under Housing Act 2004, Part 2.
 Properties holding a mandatory HMO licence are exempt from selective and additional licensing requirements.
 Council also maintains a public HMO register (PDF published at gateshead.gov.uk, most recent confirmed version is Public_Part_2_HMO_Register_2023.pdf, though the URL returned 403 at time of extraction).
 Guidance notes for HMO licence applications and HMO renewal licences are available on the council website.
-Failure to licence is a criminal offence; financial penalty up to £30,000 or prosecution.
+Failure to licence is a criminal offence.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
+Criminal prosecution can carry an unlimited fine.
 Council can revoke licence and make a Management Order.
 Property types covered: All HMOs with 5 or more occupants from 2 or more separate households sharing a kitchen or bathroom.
-Includes shared houses, bedsits, mixed-use conversions, and purpose-built HMOs meeting the occupancy threshold..
+Includes shared houses, bedsits, mixed-use conversions, and purpose-built HMOs meeting the occupancy threshold.
 Exemptions or exclusions: HMOs with fewer than 5 occupants (though management regulations still apply).
 Owner-occupied properties.
 Properties managed by a public body.
-Buildings regulated under other statutory frameworks..
+Buildings regulated under other statutory frameworks.

 View HMO licensing info on council website